pmaxted/xamidimura/README.md

  dataframe (will be useful for manipulating).
 To be updated and adapted when extra functions are needed.

+* **expose.py** - A very basic observing script.
+It will start up the filter wheels and focusers, load in an observing recipe and take exposures as specified by the observing script.
+It will not slew to a target, and details of the target, e.g. name, etc need to be filled in at the top of the script.

 * **filter_wheel_control.py** - contains basic serial port command functions
  for the filter wheels.
 All tested.

 * **focuser_control.py** - basic serial port commands for the focusers.
 Tested.

-* **mya.py** Needs tidying up and renaming.
-Use this to supply a new roof state to plcd.
-Can be either 'o' to open, 'c' to close or 's' to stop the roof.

 * **observing.py** - Will contain the main functions to carry out the observing, and other functions required by this main function.
 Currently can create fits